CookieUzen/web-notes/_docs/physics/unit 10.md

 description: Unit 10 of Physics
 ---

+# Describing Fields:

+## Essential idea:
+Electric charges and masses each influence the space around them and that influence can be represented through the concept of fields.​

+## Nature of science:
+Paradigm shift: The move from direct, observable actions being responsible for influence on an object to acceptance of a field’s “action at a distance” required a paradigm shift in the world of science.

+## Understandings: ​

+• Gravitational fields ​

+• Electrostatic fields ​

+• Electric potential and gravitational potential ​

+• Field lines ​

+• Equipotential surfaces ​

+## Applications and skills: ​

+• Representing sources of mass and charge, lines of electric and gravitational force, and field patterns using an appropriate symbolism ​

+• Mapping fields using potential ​

+• Describing the connection between equipotential surfaces and field lines

+## Guidance: ​

+• Electrostatic fields are restricted to the radial fields around point or spherical charges, the field between two point charges and the uniform fields between charged parallel plates ​

+• Gravitational fields are restricted to the radial fields around point or spherical masses and the (assumed) uniform field close to the surface of massive celestial bodies and planetary bodies ​

+• Students should recognize that no work is done in moving charge or mass on an equipotential surface

 ## Fields

 A field is said to exist when one object can exert a force on another